romainducrocq/wheelcc/README.md

 ```
 $ ./make.sh
 ```
-- Install the `wheelcc` command system-wide (creates a symlink to the driver in `/usr/local/bin/`).
-Or, do not install and use `bin/driver.sh` instead
+- Install the `wheelcc` command system-wide (creates a symlink to the driver in `/usr/local/bin/`)
+    > Or do not install and use `bin/driver.sh` instead
 ```
 $ ./install.sh
 $ . ~/.bashrc